Proverbs 25:11 A word fitly (well) spoken is like apples of gold in a setting of silver.

 Colossians 4:6 Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person.

 Let’s use the power of our words to inspire, encourage, affirm, comfort, and reassure.
-You could change the course of people’s day, and even your own.
+You could change the course of a person’s day, and even your own.

-Seeking to be careful wielding the power of words along side you,
+Seeking to be cautious, wielding the power of words alongside you,